What Is a Personal Guarantee?

 Alternatives to a Personal Guarantee

 Lenders are likely to want some form of security to lower their risk when they extend loans to businesses with less-than-stellar credit or no track record.
 There may be options that can take the place of a personal guarantee in terms of allowing you to obtain better credit terms.
+They include:

-Collateral.
-One way a business may be able to get better terms on a loan is by offering collateral.
+Collateral: One way a business may be able to get better terms on a loan is by offering collateral.
 Collateral is an asset or set of assets that helps secure the loan and lowers the risk for the lender if the company defaults on the loan.
 In the event of default, a lender can claim your pledged collateral for the debt owed.

 The Takeaway